mit-rss/path_planning/README.md

 Provided basement map (left) and dilated map (right).
 Disk element, 10px radius.

 To avoid all of these potentially very bad collisions, one method is to “dilate” the obstacles so that nearby states are considered off-limits to the planning algorithm even though they technically are collision-free.
-Checkout these possible functions: [disks](http://scikit-image.org/docs/dev/api/skimage.morphology.html?highlight=disk#disk) and [dilations](http://scikit-image.org/docs/dev/api/skimage.morphology.html?highlight=dilation#dilation).
+You may choose to check out these possible functions: [disks](http://scikit-image.org/docs/dev/api/skimage.morphology.html?highlight=disk#disk) and [dilations](http://scikit-image.org/docs/dev/api/skimage.morphology.html?highlight=dilation#dilation).
 You can do these processes offline and just use the adjusted map for your planning algorithms.

 #### Motion Heuristics